omarbadr1/TFL-Data-Pipeline/README.md

 # Transport for London (TFL) Data Pipeline

-This is my final project submission for the Data Engineering Zoomcamp 2025.
+This is my final project submission for the [Data Engineering Zoomcamp 2025]([https://crowding.data.tfl.gov.uk/](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

 ## Problem Overview
 Millions of people rely on buses and the tube for their daily commutes across London.
 This project focuses on building a data pipeline to process bus and tube usage data from 2019 to 2022, providing insights into commuting patterns by answering key analytical questions:
 - Which days of the week have the highest ridership?
-- Do commuters prefer buses or the tube?
-- How frequently are buses and the tube used on weekends?
+- How has bus and tube Usage changed over the years?
 ## Data Set
 The dataset used in this project comes from [TfL's online journeys dataset](https://crowding.data.tfl.gov.uk/) and includes the following fields: